-The financial statements set out in the following pages are drawn up so as to give a true and fair view of the entity's financial position as at 30 June 2020 and of its financial performance for the year ended on that date;
+The financial statements set out in the following pages are drawn up so as to give a true and fair view of the entity's financial position as at 30 June 2022 and of its financial performance for the year ended on that date;

-At the date of the financial statements, there are reasonable grounds to believe that the entity will be able to pay its debts as and when they fall due; and
+At the date of the financial statements, there are reasonable grounds to believe that the entity will be able to pay its debts as and when they fall due;

-The financial statements are prepared in accordance with Australian Accounting Standards -Reduced Disclosure Requirements and other mandatory professional reporting requirements and satisfy the requirements of the Australian Charities and Not-for-Profits Commission Act 2012.
+The financial statements are prepared in accordance with Australian Accounting Standards - Simplified Disclosures and other mandatory professional reporting requirements and satisfy the requirements of the Australian Charities and Not-for-Profits Commission Act 2012; and the provisions of the Charitable Fundraising Act 1991 (New South Wales).

-Signed at Canberra this 29th day of October 2020 in accordance with a resolution of the Board.
+Signed at Canberra this 1st day of November 2022 in accordance with a resolution of the Board.